 This year, all of the children at St Francis de Sales have been developing their thinking skills through a new approach to learning called, Philosophy for Children.
 P4C is about getting children to think and communicate well; to think better for themselves.
 Through these sessions children are encouraged to create their own philosophical questions through enquiry, dialogue and shared reflection.
 The children have been embracing the opportunity to share their ideas and discuss a range of interesting and thought-provoking questions.
 These lessons not only develop their creative and critical thinking skills, but they also allow children the opportunity to discuss topical, relevant and global issues.

-As in the Nursery, activities are planned to cover the six curriculum areas and to enable the children to achieve the goals.
-Each classroom is organised into specific areas with relevant resources and equipment.
+As in the Nursery, activities are planned to cover the areas of learning.
+Each classroom is organised into specific areas with relevant resources and equipment for children to develop and extend their play.
 The outdoor area is also used throughout the day in the same way as Nursery.